qiaoguan/deep-ctr-prediction/README.md

 【7】Jianxun Lian et all.  "xDeepFM: Combining Explicit and Implicit Feature Interactions for Recommender Systems,"  In KDD,2018.

 【8】Jun Xiao et all.
 "Attentional Factorization Machines: Learning the Weight of Feature Interactions via Attention Networks," In IJCAI, 2017.

+【9】Ashish Vasmani et all.
+"Attention is All You Need,"  In NIPS, 2017.